Skip to content

 Configure certifications

 Operator provides the sslCerts field to specify the encrypted certificates.
 The sslCerts field contains three subfields: serverSecret, clientSecret, and caSecret.
 These three fields are used to specify the Secret names of the NebulaGraph server certificate, client certificate, and CA certificate, respectively.
-When the user specifies these three fields, Operator reads the certificate content from the corresponding Secret and mounts it into the cluster's Pod.
+When you specify these three fields, Operator reads the certificate content from the corresponding Secret and mounts it into the cluster's Pod.

 sslCerts: